-Make the tasks very specific (“Make an appointment with career counselor”) rather than vague (“Figure out how to find a new career”).
+Make the tasks very specific (“Make an appointment with a career counselor”) rather than vague (“Figure out how to find a new career”).
 And definitely write that phone number right there on your to-do list, so you can power through your tasks without having to waste any time searching for it.

 Start afresh with a new to-do list every day.
 But keep a list of tasks that you already completed for that well-earned sense of accomplishment.
-And don’t forget, you really will have to schedule some time each day for all this list-making; otherwise it won’t get done!
+And don’t forget, you really will have to schedule some time each day for all this list-making; otherwise, it won’t get done!

 3. Remove Yourself from Time-Suckers

 Very often, the moment everyone in my house goes to bed is the time that I rush to open my laptop so I can get work done.
 Especially when I was teaching, this was the only time that I had for grading, a task which was necessary but which I loathed to the core of my being.